 I don't advance it all the way up to the dead bar.
 The reason for this—and it might just be my own setup—but I think that the quilt begins to start sloping upward as it approaches the take-up bar, and that the plane of the quilt is flatter and level the closer it is to the belly bar.
 I might only advance it halfway or allow whatever space I need to complete the next pass.
 Sure, this isn't the most efficient way to quilt, but I feel like it's more accurate when quilting fussy designs.

-On each side of the quilt, even up by the take-up bar, tug the edges outward.
-Don't be too aggressive.
+I'm upgrading my advice here.
+I used to suggest tugging on each side of the quilt and pulling the edges outward, even up close to the take-up bar.
 Think of this as the quilt has shrunken in toward the center, let's coax it back to where it should be.

 •After advancing, use a realignment point at the center of the quilt.

 Quilts tend to shrink inward toward the center, so using the center point will be more accurate.
 If you decide to milk the quilt (previous suggestion), make sure you are realigning after you milk it.

 • Carefully use your hands.

 Use your hands to manipulate the quilt itself by *gently* pulling it outward at any points that need to match precisely with the previously stitched row, while it's stitching.
 Just like any of these other measures, don't be so aggressive that you'll cause any distortion, or that you'll pull so hard or so long that it'll throw off all the subsequent rows.
 Chances are, you'll only have to do this at the very outside edges of the quilt.
 Use this as a last resort to get a point to meet up exactly with a previously stitched row.

 • If you have Intelliquilter, read/watch this information about the Tweak tool.